-This is a 75 ohm terminated input for connecting an analog video or tri-level sync (high definition units only) reference.
-Connect the REF IN connector on the keyer unit to one side of the VIDEO REF loop through on the Router unit and connect the other side of the loop to the reference input sync.
+REF IN: This is a 75 ohm terminated input for connecting an analog video or tri-level sync (high definition units only) reference.
+Connect the REF IN connector to the reference input sync.
 The REFERENCE menu is used to select the correct type of video reference being used.